makersacademy/student-directory/01_setting_up_environment.md

 ![new repo](./images/new_github_repo.png)

 Make it public, name it "student-directory" (it's usually a good idea to use the same name for Github repos and local folders) but don't initialise it with a README – we'll do it manually.
-This is what your repo will look like right after it's created.

 ![new repo created](./images/new_github_repo_created.png)

-Let's now initialise the repo with a README file and create a local remote ( :pill: [Version Control with Git](https://github.com/makersacademy/pre_course/blob/master/pills/git.md)).
+Let's now add a README file and create a local remote ( :pill: [Version Control with Git](https://github.com/makersacademy/pre_course/blob/master/pills/git.md)).
 Github gives you steps required to do it:

 ````
 echo "# student-directory" >> README.md